operand/agency/README.md

 agent-integrated systems.

-The library enables you to connect agents with software systems and human users by allowing you to define actions, callbacks, and access policies making it easy to connect, monitor, and control your agents.
+The library enables you to connect agents with software systems and human users by defining actions, callbacks, and access policies making it easy to integrate, monitor, and control your agents.

 Agency handles the communication details and allows discovering and invoking actions across parties, automatically handling things such as reporting